Haleshot/Haleshot.github.io/content/post/marimo/index.md

 At its core, marimo models notebooks as **dataflow graphs**, creating a dynamic and interconnected environment for your code.
 {{% /callout %}}

+How I see the dataflow graph working for marimo:

 ```mermaid
 graph TD
     A[Cell 1: Define variable] --> B[Cell 2: Use variable]